V-Sekai/manuals/decisions/20231027-write-a-list-of-github-pull-requests.md

-# Write List of Github Pull Requests for Review
+# Accepted: Write List of Github Pull Requests for Review

 ## Metadata